tikuma-lsuhsc/python-hupa/README.rst

 This Python module provides functions to retrieve data and information easily from Príncipe de Asturias Hospital Voice Disorders Database.

-This module is not the database itself.
-User must contact Dr. Juan Ignacio Godino Llorente at Universidad Politécnica de Madrid to obtain the license and to download the database.
+**This module does not contain the database itself.** The database belongs to Prof. Juan I.
+Godino-Llorente at Universidad Politécnica de Madrid, and he kindly makes it available for free to non-commercial research use.
+Users must contact him to obtain the license and to download the database.

 Install
 -------